 Although they uncovered no evidence of the supernatural, the group's investigations did seem to be helpful in one way, in so far as the disturbing events that prompted people to call us in usually stopped after we investigated them.
 As the people concerned usually wanted them to stop, that was a success from their point of view.

-Eventually I discovered that the much quoted Soul/Shackleton experiments had turned out to be fraudulent after all, not because there was any flaw in the experimental procedure, but because the records of the experiments had been altered afterwards.
+Eventually I discovered that the much cited Soul/Shackleton experiments had turned out to be fraudulent after all, not because there was any flaw in the experimental procedure, but because the records of the experiments had been altered afterwards by Dr. Soul himself.
 Once I discovered that I decided that parapsychology was just a a study of human gullibility.

 Since leaving the Manchester area in 1993, I've been involved in only one investigation, which was conducted through the cix conferencing system and tested a dowser's ability to delay the souring of milk.
 The results of that test were negative.